Last Updated on February 8, 2026

 The Science Museum

-Teens will love to watch an immersive movie at the Science Museum IMAX 3D cinema.
+Teens will also enjoy watching an immersive movie at the Science Museum IMAX 3D cinema.

 The National History Museum